marioary/anbernic-h700-fw-comparing/README.md

 - Bluetooth support (only for controllers)
 - HDMI support
 - Has a lot of connection & file sharing options (syncthing, ftp, ssh etc.)
+- Better sleep functions
 - Support 2nd card setup
+- Has ability to do dirty update
 - Has a lot of pre-installed apps
 - Has a lot of pre-installed themes
 ### Cons: